 Posted by Willy Franzen on December 11, 2009.
-Positions below updated every five minutes.
+Jobs updated daily.

 Want to get $25 off your first Bonobos purchase?
 Just use our link to sign up, and the you’ll get your referral/coupon code for your first purchase.

 Pants are important.
 Especially when you’re trying to land a job.
 Going to a job interview without pants is the kind of disaster that only happens in nightmares.
 Showing up with wrinkled pants is a more likely problem for most recent grads—it makes you look sloppy and careless.
 Wearing ill fitting pants is almost as bad, even if you have demonstrated to your potential employer that you know how to properly use an iron.
 The problem is that there aren’t a lot of non-jean pants out there that fit men well.
 At least that’s what Bonobos, a New York City based fashion startup, thinks.
 They kind of have a Web 2.0 feel to them, even though they’re in a business that is hundreds of years old.
 They pride themselves on making great fitting men’s pants (they do suggest a pants hack for women who want Bonobos), offering unbeatable customer service, and providing an overall wonderful shopping experience.
 I just bought my first pair of pants from Bonobos last night, and I’m excited to see if they live up to the hype.
 If they don’t, I can take advantage of their free two-way shipping and “any pant, any time, any reason” return policy.